-307 FURNITURE Any contents temporarily removed from their usual positions e.g. tables, chairs, and staging must be properly replaced.
+27 FURNITURE Any contents temporarily removed from their usual positions e.g. tables, chairs, and staging must be properly replaced.

-31 KEYS All internal door keys should be returned to the to the appropriate hook and, where applicable, all external keys returned immediately to the Bookings Officer.

-32 KITCHEN, LIGHTS and HEATING Particular attention must be given to the turning off of all taps, the switching off all electrical equipment and lights, including the heating units in the Main Hall.

-33 LOCKING UP Hirer must ensure that building is secure at end of hire by bolting and securing the rear fire doors in the Main Hall, bolting and securing the fire door in the Carrington Room, and engaging both locks and two inner bolts to secure the Main & Carrington entrance doors.
-The Town Council shall be at liberty to make an additional charge should these conditions be ignored (see also Condition 3).
-NB Hirers exiting the Carrington Room must lock up the Carrington Room entrance irrespective of whether other users are elsewhere on the premises.
-Other hirers will have their own keys.
-Hirers of the Main Hall, Cherry Baker or Committee Rooms should lock their rooms but only lock the Main entrance if there are no other hirers in that end of the building.

-34 LOSS OF KEYS The Hirer is responsible for the security of any keys in their possession.
-They may only be used by the authorised representative or individual hirer (as in C) and must remain in their possession at all times.
-Any change to the named authorised representative or individual hirer must be notified in advance and authorised / approved by the Bookings Officer.
-In the event of a change in group keyholder the keys should be returned to the Bookings Officer and reissued to the new keyholder to ensure that the keyholders register is kept up to date.
-Due to the security implications and replacement costs a penalty fee of £50 will apply when a key is lost.
-This must be paid before the next hire date.

 GENERAL CONDITIONS

-835 Neither the Town Council or their agents shall be responsible for any loss or damage to any property arising out of any hiring, nor any loss, damage or injury incurred by any person or persons, nor any loss due to failure of equipment and services, fire or water damage, restrictions or acts of God which may cause the hiring to be interrupted, terminated or cancelled.
-The hirer is responsible for providing Public Liability Insurance cover where appropriate.
+28 To the extent permitted by law, neither the Town Council or their agents shall be responsible for any loss or damage to any property arising out of any hiring, nor any loss, damage or injury incurred by any person or persons, nor any loss due to failure of equipment and services, fire or water damage, restrictions or acts of God which may cause the hiring to be interrupted, terminated or cancelled.
+The Hirer is responsible for providing Public Liability Insurance cover where appropriate.

+Use of any part of the Wades Centre except for the Premises hired is at the Hirer’s sole risk.

-296 Town Council, their agents and the Police have the right of entry to the premises at all times.
+29 The Town Council, their agents and the Police have the right of entry to the premises at all times.

-370 The Town Council reserve the right to cancel any hiring in the event of the premises being required for use by statutory agencies as directed by WDC e.g. as a Polling Station or during civil emergencies, or for local consultations, major community or civic events or functions e.g Town Festival at the discretion of the Town Council.
+30 The Town Council reserves the right to cancel any hiring in the event of the premises being required for use by statutory agencies as directed by Buckinghamshire Council e.g. as a Polling Station or during civil emergencies, or for local consultations, major community or civic events or functions e.g Town Festival at the discretion of the Town Council.
 In the event of such a cancellation the Hirer shall be entitled to a refund of any deposit already paid

-318 The Town Council reserve the right to refuse a booking or cancel a hiring agreement at any time without notice and without the need to give any reason.
+31 The Town Council reserve the right to refuse a booking or cancel a hiring agreement at any time without notice and without the need to give any reason.
 Repayment of any deposit or fee already paid will be at the discretion of the Town Council.